osmbe/website/en/_posts/motm/2017-05-03-ben-abelshausen.md

 ---
-title: "Mapper of the Month April 2017: Ben Abelshausen (Belgium)"
+title: "Mapper of the Month: Ben Abelshausen (Belgium)"
 layout: post
 category: motm
 author: escada
 lang: en
 ---

 ## Can you introduce yourself?

 The last years, my main occupation was OpenstreetMap.
 I was also one of the